gortazar/chef-sonar/README.md

 # USAGE:

-The cookbook installs sonar with derby database (default).
+The cookbook installs sonar with h2 database (default).
-Inlcude a `proxy_*` recipe to your `run_list` to access sonar over a proxy server.
+The sonarqube::mysql recipe creates a mysql db to use with sonarqube Inlcude a `proxy_*` recipe to your `run_list` to access sonar over a proxy server.

 # Todos